The Swell Season: History

 The self-titled first album came about after Hansard and Irglová were approached by the Czech film director Jan Hřebejk while touring in the Czech Republic, and were asked by him to record songs for his upcoming film Beauty in Trouble.
-It was the first album that Hansard, the singer for The Frames, had released independent of his band.
+It was the first album that Hansard, the singer for The Frames, had released independently of his band.

-The tracks from the debut album "Falling Slowly" and "When Your Mind's Made Up" also appeared on The Frames' album The Cost, and "Falling Slowly", "When Your Mind's Made Up", "Lies" and "Leave" from the album also were on the Once soundtrack.
+The tracks "Falling Slowly" and "When Your Mind's Made Up" from their debut album, also appeared on The Frames' album The Cost.
+These two tracks, along with "Lies" and "Leave" also from the debut album, all appear on the Once soundtrack.

-A follow up album, Strict Joy, was released on 27 October 2009 in the United States.
+A follow-up album, Strict Joy, was released on 27 October 2009 in the United States.
 Three singles from the album have been released: "In These Arms", "Low Rising", and "Feeling the Pull".

 Spin Magazines review of Strict Joy gave the album 4 out of 5 stars.
 It stated "If Glen Hansard's and Markéta Irglová's roles in the hit Irish indie film Once unintentionally wove the tale of their real-life falling in love, their second album as the Swell Season weaves the story of their falling out of it."

 In August 2010, The Swell Season covered Neutral Milk Hotel's "Two-Headed Boy" for The A.V.
 Club.

-At a concert of 19 August 2010 at the Mountain Winery, Saratoga, a concert attendee leapt to his death from the roof of the venue onto the stage.
+At a concert on 19 August 2010 at the Mountain Winery, Saratoga, a concert attendee leapt to his death from the roof of the venue onto the stage.
 The death was deemed a suicide.
 The band provided and paid for group counselling sessions for concert attendees who witnessed the event.

-In a December 2011 interview in the Huffington Post with Irglová, she revealed that the Swell Season would probably release a third album when Hansard finishes with other commitments, but no third album was ever made by the duo.
+In a December 2011 interview in the Huffington Post with Irglová, she revealed that the Swell Season would probably release a third album when Hansard finished with other commitments, but no third album was made by the duo.

 Hansard and Irglová parodied their roles from Once in The Simpsons 2009 episode, "In the Name of the Grandfather".

-On 10 and 11 January 2015, to celebrate re-releasing Once in South Korea, The Swell Season reunited for two-night concert at Sejong Center.
+On 10 and 11 January 2015, The Swell Season reunited for two concerts at Sejong Center to celebrate re-releasing Once in South Korea.

-In 2019, Hansard said there were currently no plans for the duo to go on tour again.

 In 2021, Hansard confirmed to Variety that The Swell Season would be playing six dates in the U.S in 2022.
-Fifteen further dates were announced for 2023.
+Seventeen further dates were announced for 2023.

+Also in 2023, they recorded a number of new songs in Markéta’s home studio in Iceland, with the first one released being: "(Was it all worth it?)
+The Answer is Yes".

+On March 18, 2025 they announced a new song "People We Used to Be" along with a fan community called The Hoover Repair Club.
+They released a second single "Stuck in Reverse" on April 23, 2025.
+The two singles will be on a new album, entitled Forward, which is set for a July 11, 2025 release.